loading…

 | Appium MCP | <50 | ~10 tools | No | No | Yes | Yes | No | No | Partial | No | No | No |

-Where xcforge fits: It combines build, test, UI automation, log analysis, visual regression, device support, SPM, accessibility auditing, and multi-step diagnosis in a single zero-dependency binary.
+Where xcforge fits: It combines fast compile checks, build, test, pixel-accurate UI automation, screenshot grids, screen-targeted launch, log analysis, visual regression, device support, SPM, accessibility auditing, and multi-step diagnosis in a single zero-dependency binary.
 The trade-off is iOS-only — no Android, watchOS, or visionOS.

 The Web workspace is isolated under Web/ and uses Astro Starlight plus Svelte with Bun-only package/script usage and Biome-only lint/format checks.